 An Event to Preserve Chalmers Institute, Mississippi’s Oldest Chartered University

 The grounds of Chalmers will come alive with a host of artists, authors, musicians and historians who have donated their appearances for the evening.
-The Ball will not only highlight regional cultural treasures, but also provide dinner and beverages and a silent auction featuring regional art!
+The Ball highlights regional cultural treasures, but also provide dinner and dancing!

 * Chalmers Institute still stands at the same location (151 S. W. Boundary Rd.) as one of the city’s oldest buildings and as one of the state’s most endangered yet historically significant structures.
 Preserve Marshall County and Holly Springs, a 501 (c) 3 nonprofit organization, works toward the stabilization and renovation of Chalmers Institute as part of the mission to protect the historic resources and cultural legacy of the county and city.

 For more information call us at 901-336-4090 or email email@example.com.